Want to build your PowerPoint slides faster with fewer errors?

 To do that, simply hit the shortcut to open the date and time dialogue box.
 Then choose the date format you want and click OK.
 This will add today's date (based on your computer's settings) to your slide as a text box.

 You can also select Update Automatically from the dialogue box so that the date updates each time you open the presentation.

 #25.
-Activate the Alignment Tool
+Alignment Tool shortcut